X-Hax/sa_tools/README.md

 - Click the 'Build EXE Derived Data' button.
 - StructConverter will open in a new window.
 - Click: File->Open
--- Supply the dialog with the file: sadx/Projects/<your project name>/sonic_data.ini
+  - Supply the dialog with the file: sadx\Projects\(your project name)\sonic_data.ini
 - Ensure that everything you want to be exported is checked.
 - Click the 'Export INI' button.
-- Export the ini to sadx/Mods/<your project name/exeData.ini
+- Export the ini to sadx\Mods\(your project name)/exeData.ini
 - The data should now be exported correctly.
 - close the StructConverter window

 We're almost done.
 The final step is to create our mod.ini.
-Create: sadx/Mods/<your project name/mod.ini Mod.ini has a very simple key/value format.
+Create: sadx\Mods\(your project name)\mod.ini Mod.ini has a very simple key/value format.
 Every line represents one key/value pair, separated by an '=' character.

    Name=Test Project
-Description=Testing the new SA Tools pipeline
+   Description=Testing the new SA Tools pipeline Author=
-Author=
    EXEData=exeData.ini

 We'll need to add one more line to reference our dll-derived ini data file.
 The dll data references use the format <assembly name>data, so if we were to export a piece of ADV00MODELS.dll, we would supply the key/value pair ADV00MODELSData=Adv00Models.ini